Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Split Tangent Submersions

 appealing to Lemma \ref{Lemma: Folklore for weak pullbacks}.(i) gives the result because both the left-and-right-handed squares are weak pullbacks by assumption.
-For $(ii)$, observe that this is immediate (but tedious to verify) from the fact that each functor $T^m$ preserves the weak pullbacks defining what it means to be a $T$-submersion, using that we get various natural isomorphisms $T^{m+k} \ast p \cong T^{k} \ast \left(T^m \ast p\right) \cong T^k \ast \left(p \ast T^m\right)$ for all $k \in \N$ by appropriately whiskering the powers of the tangent functors by various (whiskered) canonical flips, and using that being a weak pullback is stable under isomorphism.
-For $(iii)$, consider that by the final statement of Lemma \ref{Lemma: Folklore for weak pullbacks}, in the diagram
+For $(ii)$, observe that this is immediate (but tedious to verify) from the fact that each functor $T^m$ preserves the weak pullbacks defining what it means to be a $T$-submersion, using that we get various natural isomorphisms $T^{m+k} \ast p \cong T^{k} \ast \left(T^m \ast p\right) \cong T^k \ast \left(p \ast T^m\right)$ for all $k \in \N$ by appropriately whiskering the powers of the tangent bundle functors by various (whiskered) canonical flips, and using that being a weak pullback is stable under isomorphism.